blbadger/blbadger.github.io/vision-transformers.md

 ### Vision Transformer hidden layer representation overview

-Another way to understand a model's output is to observe the extent to which various hidden layers in that model are able to autoencode an input: the better the autoencoding, the more complete the information in that layer.
+Another way to understand a model is to observe the extent to which various hidden layers in that model are able to autoencode an input: the better the autoencoding, the more complete the information in that layer.

 First, let's examine an image that is representative of one of the 1000 categories in the ImageNet 1k dataset: a dalmatian.
 We can obtain various layer outputs by subclassing the pytorch `nn.Module` class and accessing the original vision transformer model as `self.model`.
 For ViT models, the desired transformer encoder layer outputs may be accessed as follows: